A modern business trend is on the rise – binge branding.

 There is a conversation which sometimes looks like a debate going on in forums and facebook groups.
 You know, like Mac vs. PC?
 The debate is around whether or not design and branding are the necessary components in a new business?
 The question isn’t whether or not that branding is necessary for the business period but rather when should business care about branding.
 My answer, you should always care.

 There are valid points that people like to argue about or “discuss.”
 One argument is that a business owner or entrepreneur must reach a certain financial stage of business or financial stability before pursuing such vanity business solutions.
 Let me reign this back in and make my point again.
 GASP!

-You can make a profit with an ugly brand.
+You can be successful with an ugly brand.

 You can create an income without a website.
 You can sell your service or thing with a logo or business card.
 You can be delivering value and what your customer wants.
 The point of brand building activity is about improving customer awareness, experience, and satisfaction.
 If you focus on the experience and also learn the power of constraints, you will start to enjoy “brand building.”
 You can profit from a brand that tells your brand truth.

 Brands can be visually unappealing to one and good enough to another.
 Humans are different, and we are drawn to different things.
 I often wonder if this is why the process and practice of visual design get’s a bad rap in business branding.
 Because when your focus is on the “design” element only and not the experience, there are challenges.
 It’s a slight shift but an important one.